NP-hardness of SVP in Euclidean Space: Introduction

-The content of the paper is organized as follows.
-In section $2$, we review the definition of locally dense lattices and its connection to de-randomization of SVP, following \cite{Mic12}\cite{BP23}.
-In section $3$, we review the definition of Reed-Solomon lattices and its connection to the construction of locally dense lattices, following \cite{BP23}.
-This reduces the problem to the study of $\FF_q$-rational points on various algebraic varieties over the finite field $\FF_q$ of $q$ elements, where $q$ is a large prime number.
-In section $4$, the geometry of these varieties is studied.
-It is shown that these varieties are complete intersections with mild singularities.
-In section $5$, Deligne's theorem on Riemann hypothesis and the total Betti number bound in \cite{WZ26} are applied to give a sharp estimate for the number of $\FF_q$-rational points on these varieties.
-In section $6$, an inclusion-exclusion sieving is used to prove that the Reed-Solomon lattice is indeed a locally dense lattice in a weaker sense without projection.
-In section $7$, a further sieving is applied to show that the Reed-Solomon lattice is a locally dense lattice in the strong sense with projection, thus completing the proof of de-randomization.
+The remainder of this paper is organized as follows.
+In Section 2, we review the formal definition of locally dense lattices and their connection to the derandomization of SVP, following \cite{Mic12, BP23}.
+In Section 3, we present the definition of Reed-Solomon lattices and their utility in constructing locally dense gadgets, following \cite{BP23}.
+This reduces the geometric task of constructing locally dense lattices to the study of $\FF_q$-rational points on certain algebraic varieties over a large prime field $\FF_q$.
+In Section 4, we analyze the geometric properties of these varieties, showing that they are complete intersections with mild singularities.
+In Section 5, we apply Deligne's theorem (the Riemann Hypothesis for varieties over finite fields) and the total Betti number bounds of \cite{WZ26} to obtain sharp estimates for the number of their $\FF_q$-rational points.
+In Section 6, we apply the inclusion-exclusion sieve to establish that the Reed-Solomon lattice is locally dense in a weaker sense (without coordinate projection).
+Finally, in Section 7, we extend this sieving framework to prove local density in the strong sense (with projection), thereby completing the derandomization proof.